mdlincoln/mdlincoln.github.io/_posts/2020-05-26-tidy-data-for-humanities.md

 Every time I teach with it, students quickly grasp its utility as a data inspector.
 The ease of faceting categories or making quick histograms or timelines highlights typos; very fast maps show you where your geocoding may have gone sideways; equally simple network graph visualizations unearth misplaced values or the dominance of `ANONYMOUS` in your dataset.

-After jump-starting our course with some direct work in Palladio with some tricky historical data, I wanted to anchor everyon in the foundantional texts for this class: Katie Rawson and Trevor Muñoz's ["Against Cleaning"](https://doi.org/10.5749/j.ctvg251hk.26), and the ["Tidy Data"](https://doi.org/10.18637/jss.v059.i10) paper they cite by statistician Hadley Wickham.
+After jump-starting our course with some direct work in Palladio with some tricky historical data, I wanted to anchor everyone in the foundational texts for this class: Katie Rawson and Trevor Muñoz's ["Against Cleaning"](https://doi.org/10.5749/j.ctvg251hk.26), and the ["Tidy Data"](https://doi.org/10.18637/jss.v059.i10) paper they cite by statistician Hadley Wickham.
 Although the former comes from a humanistic / librarian perspective, and the latter a statistical and programming perspective, I believe they are in fundamental agreement.

-Rawson and Muñoz deep dive in to the process of preparing encoded data from the NYPL's vast collection of historical menus, walking through, in painstaking detail, decisions big and small that happen at every step of the way from physical paper menus to a searchable database that could be use to ask questions about popular ingredients or methods over time.
+Rawson and Muñoz dive deep in to the process of preparing encoded data from the NYPL's vast collection of historical menus.
+In painstaking detail, they walk through decisions big and small that happen at every step of the way from physical paper menus to a searchable database that could be use to ask questions about popular ingredients or preferred methods over time.

-Wickham's paper, published in the Journal of Statistical Software, has been fairly called a manifesto, as it strongly advocates for more attention towards the "mundane data manipulation chores" that precede any kind of analytical work.
+Wickham's paper, published in the *Journal of Statistical Software*, has been fairly called a manifesto, as it strongly advocates for more attention towards the "mundane data manipulation chores" that precede any kind of analytical work.

 > Tidy datasets are easy to manipulate, model and visualize, and have a specific structure: each variable is a column, each observation is a row, and each type of observational unit is a table.

-What I draw most on from Wickham isn't the purity of some kind of logical form (it's no different than one of Codd's [normal forms]() from 50 years earlier), but his emphasis on why this format is crucial _in practice_: because it allows you to more rapidly iterate on questions and ideas.
+What I draw most on from Wickham isn't the purity of some kind of logical form (it's no different than one of Codd's [normal forms](https://en.wikipedia.org/wiki/Database_normalization#Normal_forms) from 50 years earlier), but his emphasis on why this format is crucial _in practice_: because it allows you to more rapidly iterate on questions and ideas.
 For most problems, computational power isn't the bottleneck - it's the cognitive power of the programmer.
 "Tidy" in Wickham's sense doesn't mean that the data are representative, accurate, or complete enough for your research - that's not something that software will fix.
 However, shaping data in the tidy format makes it vastly easier to iterate through different filters and analyses, often more quickly revealing holes or problems in your data that would be hidden in a less normalized format.
-What was important about the Knoedler data being "tidy" wasn't that it was puritanically clean, but instead that it allowed students to try a large number of queries against the data with much less effort than if they had been working with, for example, a word document transcribing the stock books into paragraphs.
+What was important about the Knoedler data being "tidy" wasn't that it was somehow "clean" in a Platonic sense of being a pure representation of historical reality, but instead that the well-defined relationships between is various fields and records allowed students to try a large number of queries against the data with much less effort than if they had been working with, for example, a word document transcribing the stock books into paragraphs.
-In this way, tidy data goes hand in hand with the deep questiond that Rawson and Muñoz pose about the notion of "clean" data.
+In this way, Wickham's "tidy data" goes hand in hand with the deep questions that Rawson and Muñoz pose about the notion of "clean" data.

 ### Let's Get Ontological